Social Startups Integrate Within Oracle

 Turns out, Oracle has what some may call "a robust portfolio" of products, including solutions that lead the pack in CRM.
 Customer Relationship Management is a close cousin to what we've been doing for the last couple of years - social relationship management.
 Joining forces started to make a lot of sense.

-The three social companies Oracle acquired last summer: Collective Intellect, Involver, and Vitrue, had similarities but also significant differences.
+The three social companies Oracle acquired last summer: A social technology company, Involver, and Vitrue, had similarities but also significant differences.
 Regionally, CI is from Boulder, CO while Involver grew up in San Francisco and Vitrue sprang like a panther from the dirty south - Atlanta, GA.

 Involver and Vitrue were direct competitors.
 Imagine what that's like, suddenly being on a team with people you were at odds with a week ago.
 And imagine what it's like to finally peek behind the curtain into the other team's operation.
 We were shocked at how many similarities we had and how many similar decisions we’d made in the pursuit of solving the business needs of our customers.